VirtuallyCreative/kaizen-101/content/_index.md

           ### Why Hack-a-thons

           True innovation comes from necessity.
-Learn to harness the power of human psychology by implementing hackathons in a way that motivates and lets people innovate.
+And since placing people into "Saw"-like situations is illegal. learn to harness the power of human psychology by implementing hackathons in a way that motivates and lets people innovate.
       - content: |
           ### Why Trust but Verify